 DELIVERY:

-☞ France: delivery to a collection point.
+☞ In France, Belgium, and Luxembourg: delivery to a pickup point.

-☞ Other destinations: home delivery.
+☞ All other destinations: home delivery.

 Specifications